powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 #### withDanglingLines
 This option defines if the equipments in the _border_ group are replaced by a dangling line.
-If this option is set to `false`, which is the default value, the equipments are replaced by loads.
+If this option is set to `false`, which is the default value, the equipments are exclusively replaced by loads.

 #### Examples
 The following example shows how to create a new `ReductionOptions` instance to do replacements by dangling lines.